Chien09/LuggageTracker-Blockchain-Application/README.md

 -Install virtual environment command --> pip install virtualenv then command --> pip install virtualenvwrapper

--To activate the virtual environment to the run the Django project in command --> source env/bin/activate
+-To activate the virtual environment to run the Django project in command --> source env/bin/activate

 -To deactivate the environment in command --> deactivate